How it works

 No accounts

-Everything works via links.
-No registration, no login, no profile.
+Everything works via secure links.
+No account needed.

 -